 Herman Miller introduces Renew, the latest in sit-to-stand tables.
 Renew offers a full range of supported movement to help people stay more active and healthier at work.

-Herman Miller acquires Design Within Reach, North America’s largest premium retailer of authored, modern design.
+Herman Miller acquires Design Within Reach, the largest retailer of authentic modern furniture and accessories in the world.
 The acquisition propels efforts toward strategic growth in the consumer channel.